 Hemp dogbane and yellow nutsedge have remained as weeds in scattered patches in just a few fields.
-A single area of bermuda grass appeared in former apple orchard in the 1990s and occupied less than one quarter acre.
+A single area of bermuda grass appeared in a former apple orchard in the 1990s and occupied less than one quarter acre.
 It has since been eradicated.
-Today in the orchard, poison ivy, pokeweed and honeyvine milkweed are serious problems below and in the trees that were just occasional infestations 50 years ago.
+Today in the orchard, poison ivy, pokeweed and honeyvine milkweed are serious problems below and in the trees; these were found just occasionally 50 years ago.
 Converting an orchard into cropland often results in fields with serious pokeweed infestations.
 These are quickly diminished with a cycle or two of glyphosate resistant soybeans.